 Students cannot be on academic probation and declare another major or degree at either the associate or bachelor’s level.

 Students pursuing a double major or dual degree concurrently or subsequently must be officially admitted to the programs and complete all requirements for both in addition to the university’s undergraduate and residence requirements.

-Graduate dual degree programs allow students to simultaneously pursue two graduate degrees at the same level (two master’s degrees or two doctoral degrees).1 Rather than sequentially completing first one degree and then the other, the amount of time required to complete both sets of degree requirements may be reduced by completing the programs in a coordinated way.
-“Combined” degree programs allow students to simultaneously pursue two degrees at different levels (see policy on Combined Bachelor’s/Master’s Degree Program in the University Catalog for details).
+Graduate dual degree programs allow students to simultaneously pursue two graduate degrees at the same level (two master’s degrees or two doctoral degrees) or two graduate degrees at different levels (one master’s degree and one doctoral degree).1 Rather than sequentially completing first one degree and then the other, the amount of time required to complete both sets of degree requirements may be reduced by completing the programs in a coordinated way.
+Graduate dual degrees are distinct from combined degree programs, which allow students to simultaneously pursue two degrees at the undergraduate and graduate levels (see policy on Combined Bachelor’s/Master’s Degree Program in the University Catalog for details).

 Coursework common to both programs must constitute a well-planned and meaningful part of each program.
-A minimum of 60 percent of the total credit hours required for each degree program must be unique to that degree program.
+A minimum of 60 percent of the total credit hours required for each degree program must be unique to that degree program, after which some courses may be double counted.
 The percentage of unique hours that must be completed in each degree program may vary from the 60 percent minimum only when the graduate dual degree program has been formally approved by the university.